mia-platform-marketplace/public-catalog/README.md

 ## Catalog items

-The Catalog items are described by *manifests*: JSON representations of their metadata and resources.
+The Catalog items are described by *manifests*: JSON or YAML representations of their metadata and resources.
 The manifests are collected inside the [items](./items/) directory.

 Each item has a *type*, at least one *version*, and, possibly, some *assets*.
 These entities are represented with the following folders hierarchical structure: